yrsong001/GPTAnno/README.md

 - **Composite scoring framework**: Combines consistency (agreement across runs), robustness (cluster stability), and reliability (ontology distance) to select optimal resolution.
 - **Hierarchical subclustering**: Refines broad categories into functional or disease-relevant subtypes.
 - **Flexible subcluster annotation strategies**:
-  - **CL-restricted prompting**: Restricts predictions to ontology-defined child terms.
-This makes sure the predictions has standard annotated cell type names.
+  - **CL-restricted prompting**: Restricts predictions to ontology-defined child terms so that predictions have standard annotated cell type names.
   - **Parent marker inheritance**: Combines parent and subcluster markers for prompting, utilizing the flexibility of LLMs to discover emerging cell types beyond current CL coverage.
+- **Multiple LLM backends**: OpenAI, Anthropic, Google Gemini, and local models (Ollama, vLLM) via the [ellmer](https://github.com/ropensci/ellmer) package.
 - **Python Tools: PDF to Markers Extraction**: Standalone pipeline for extracting cell type markers from scientific papers (see [`pdf2markers/`](pdf2markers/))

 ## Installation

-Install from GitHub using `devtools`:
+Install from GitHub using `devtools`.
+LLM calls require the **ellmer** package, which will be installed as a dependency.

 ```r
 # Install devtools if you haven't already